Merzasphor/MWSE/docs/source/lua/event/calcRestInterrupt.rst

 count
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The number of creatures interrupting rest.
+`number`_.
+The number of creatures interrupting rest.
 Set to 0 to prevent a spawn.

 resting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_If true, the player is attempting to rest, as opposed to wait.
+`boolean`_.
+If true, the player is attempting to rest, as opposed to wait.

 hour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The hour of rest remaining that the rest will be interrupted on.
+`number`_.
+The hour of rest remaining that the rest will be interrupted on.

 waiting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_If true, the player is attempting to wait, as opposed to rest.
+`boolean`_.
+If true, the player is attempting to wait, as opposed to rest.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html